 I'm always a little surprised at how young can be considered old by employers.
 In some industries, especially high-tech, even mid-thirties can be considered old.
-In fact, I spoke to one computer programmer who thought that the workers in his office who were over thirty old!
+In fact, I spoke to one computer programmer who described the workers in his office who were over thirty as “old.”
 Unfortunately for older job seekers, the older you are, the longer it can take to get a job and the harder it can be to get hired.

-One way to overcome the perception that your age is an issue is to age proof and edit your resume.
+One way to overcome the perception that your age is an issue is to age-proof and edit your resume.
 Limiting what you include on your resume, from a chronological perspective, can help job seekers avoid the stigma of being considered "too old" by a prospective employer.
 Make sure your references to job skills and accomplishments use contemporary vocabulary.
-For example, “formatted documents” rather than “typed . . .”
+For example, you should use the term “formatted documents” rather than “typed documents.”

 You can strategically write your resume and cover letter, but you can't change the basic facts - your actual age and your employment history are etched in stone.
 However, there are ways you can work on your appearance when you are job searching.
 And that can make a significant difference when you're interviewing.
 Here's how to update your job search image.